 Isabelle Armand

-In 2017, Armand was awarded a grant from the SHOEN Foundation, in support of her book LEVON AND KENNEDY.
-In 2019, 2020, 2021 and 2022, she was the recipient of several grants from La Fondation CUVELIER and the SHOEN Foundation for the production of her current project, Glendora.
-Collections- Brooklyn Museum- Akron Art Museum- Portland Museum of Art Private Collections US, Great Britain and France.
+Armand was awarded a grant from the SHOEN Foundation, in support of her book Levon and Kennedy: Mississippi Innocence Project.
+She was recently awarded several grants from the SHOEN Foundation, La Fondation CUVELIER and The Joan Nichols Fund for the production of her current photographic and film project, Glendora.